Spec2VolCAMU-Net: A Spectrogram-to-Volume Model for EEG-to-fMRI Reconstruction based on Multi-directional Time-Frequency

 \section{Acknowledgments}

-This work is supported by the Scientific and Technological Research Program of the Chongqing Education Commission (KJQN202201142), the Natural Science Foundation of Chongqing (2024NSCQ-MSX1731), the Chongqing University of Technology Research and Innovation Team Cultivation Program (2023TDZ012), the Chongqing Municipal Key Project for Technology Innovation and Application Development (CSTB2024TIAD-KPX0042), and the National Natural Science Foundation of P.R.
+This research was funded by the Scientific and Technological Research Program of the Chongqing Education Commission (KJZD-K202303103, KJZD-K202501107, KJQN202501104), the Natural Science Foundation of Chongqing (CSTB2024NSCQ-MSX0118), the Chongqing Municipal Key Project for Technology Innovation and Application Development (CSTB2024TIAD-KPX0042, CSTB2025TIAD-KPX0002), the College Student Innovation and Entrepreneurship Project (2025CXXL025), and the National Natural Science Foundation of P.R.
 China (61173184).